Steveineiter/Bachelor_Thesis/README.md

 - Was ist der hauptfokus?
 Crawlen?
 Worauf soll ich mich fokusieren/am schoensten machen -> was ist fuer die Firma am wichtigsten => Crawling, benutzer kennen lernen, Neukundnegwinnung

 ## Things to improve:
-- More objects
-- more efficient, eg if a post already got cralwed don't crawl it again.
-Don't always create a new CSV. so if we crawled like 150 posts on marry we dont want to crawl again for 151, but only crawl the last one.